softcover/softcover_book/chapters/customization.md

 ```
 \end{codelisting}

 Second, to enable foreign language support in HTML/EPUB/MOBI, we need to edit the file `lang.yml` in the `config` directory to tell Softcover the names of the various elements (chapter, section, listing, etc.).
 The default (English) values are shown in Listing~\ref{code:default_lang_yml}, while the edited values for French are shown in Listing~\ref{code:french_lang_yml}.
-(I speak a little French, but I'm not fluent, so any corrections to Listing~\ref{code:french_lang_yml} are appreciated.)

 \begin{codelisting}
 \label{code:default_lang_yml}